-I’ve always been inspired by the weirder, even seedier, aspects of popular culture, as well as art and history.
-I absorb myself in contemporary (to my beloved eras, that is) films, magazines, music… and am openly geeky about such things.
-I get grumpy when people say Mary Quant invented the mini skirt.
-I can spot an unlabelled Ossie Clark from twenty paces.
-I go to pieces when I meet designers nobody else recognises.
-I squeal like a girl when I see clothes I recognise in old films and magazines.
-I love to share information; share the pleasure all these things bring me.
-Consequently, I am pretty much a full time blogger these days.
-Although it doesn’t pay the bills, it does bring me a lot of pleasure and inspiration.
+Always inspired by the weirder, sometimes seedier, aspects of popular culture, as well as art and history, I absorb myself in contemporary films, magazines, music; pretty much anything I can get my hands on.
+I roll my eyes when people say Mary Quant invented the mini skirt; can spot an unlabelled Ossie Clark from twenty paces; go to pieces when I meet designers nobody else recognises; get giddy when I see clothes I recognise in old films and magazines… But I also love to share information, share the pleasure all these things bring me.
+It may not pay the bills, but it does bring me a lot of pleasure and inspiration.
 My magazine collection includes Vogue, Queen, 19, Nova, Honey, Petticoat, Vanity Fair and Harpers Bazaar, plus a few little saucy extras.

-This passion for all things Sixties and Seventies means that I tend to specialize in this era, and more specifically British Boutique fashion.
-There’s nothing quite like owning your own little slice of history, and being a guardian for a modest collection of some extraordinary works of art.
-I have retained some pieces for myself which are representative of a designer or notable style, or perhaps I just fell in love.
+This passion for all things Sixties and Seventies means that I tend to specialize in this era, and more specifically British fashion.
+There’s nothing quite like owning your own little slice of history, and being a guardian for a modest collection of fabric artwork.
+I have retained some pieces for myself which are representative of a designer or notable style, and sometimes just because I fell in love.
 My largest collection is that of John Bates, but I have examples from most British boutiques and designers of the period (including Ossie Clark, Biba, Annacat, Alice Pollock, Foale and Tuffin, Bill Gibb, Thea Porter, Aristos, Bus Stop and many more…).

 Please do email me if you would like to know more.